Boxer Amir Khan demands India to allow Sikhs to visit Pakistan

 RAWALPINDI: The internationally-famed British boxer Amir Khan, who visited the Kartarpur Corridor and Gurdwara Darbar Sahab on Wednesday, hailed Pakistan for promoting inter-faith harmony.”Gurdwara Darbar Sahab here is a true reflection of promotion of inter-faith harmony in Pakistan,” Amir Khan said.

 To the contrary, Khan observed that India was undertaking anti-minority measures and suppressing them.
 “Whether it is the case of Indian Occupied Kashmir, Babari Masjid or Sikh community, the Indian authorities are involved in anti-minority measures,” he added.
 The boxer demanded the Indian government to open gates for the Sikh community to visit Gurdwara Darbar Sahab in Pakistan.
-Khan noted that Pakistan has been providing complete religious freedom to all the minorities.
+Khan, while informing about his visit to Kartarpur Corridor, noted that Pakistan has been providing complete religious freedom to all the minorities.